Carbon fiber reinforced polymer: Other applications

 Dunlop "Max-Grip" carbon fiber guitar picks.
 Sizes 1mm and Jazz III.

 The fire resistance of polymers and thermo-set composites is significantly improved if a thin layer of carbon fibers is moulded near the surface because a dense, compact layer of carbon fibers efficiently reflects heat.

-Strandberg Boden Plini neck-thru & bolt on versions that both utilize carbon fiber reinforcement strips to maintain rigidity.
+Strandberg Boden Plini neck-thru and bolt on versions that both utilize carbon fiber reinforcement strips to maintain rigidity.

 CFRPs are being used in an increasing number of high-end products that require stiffness and low weight, these include: